LALALADummdidum/Skill-Scrolls-Mod-for-Skyrim/README.md

 The Spid Version also has all the Scrolls not as a DeathItem, but as a normal Item.
 So you can also just pickpocket it.
-It wont respawn.
+It wont respawn, it spawns with the NPC itself.

 Im just going to write down the loottable of the Different Scrolls